SaladDais/tailslide/README.md

 [LSL-PyOptimizer](https://github.com/Sei-Lisa/LSL-PyOptimizer), respectively.

 # Credits
-Sling is heavily based on the [lslint](https://github.com/pclewis/lslint) LSL linter written by pclewis, see the [NOTICE.txt](NOTICE.txt) file for the original README and credits.
+Tailslide is heavily based on the [lslint](https://github.com/pclewis/lslint) LSL linter written by pclewis, see the [NOTICE.txt](NOTICE.txt) file for the original README and credits.